ITVRoC/espeleo_2d_exploration/README.md

 # espeleo_2d_exploration
 2D Autonomous exploration package for EspeleoRobo.
-This package uses navigation stack and a LaserScanner to create a map of an unknown environment.
+This package uses a Laser Scanner and Gmappping SLAM.
+Navigation Stack Navfn global planner is used.
+Navigation can be done either via Navigation Stack Local Planner or vector field control.

 ### Dependencies: